ansible/ansibullbot/ISSUE_HELP.md

 Making progress in resolving issues for modules depends upon your interaction!
 Please be sure to respond to requests or additional information as needed.

-If at anytime you think this bot is misbehaving, please leave a comment of "bot_broken" and an Ansible staff member will intervene.
+If at anytime you think this bot is misbehaving, please leave a comment containing the keyword `bot_broken` and an Ansible staff member will intervene.

 ## For issue submitters
 Please note that if you have a question about how to use this module with Ansible, that's probably something you should ask on the ansible-project mailing list, rather than submitting a bug report.
 For more details, please see http://docs.ansible.com/ansible/community.html#i-ve-got-a-question ."